-Crowe Global is the world's 8th largest network of independent accounting and business advisory firms by combined fee income and is represented by 200 firms in 145 countries and 42,000 people worldwide.
+Crowe Global is the world's 9th largest network of independent accounting and business advisory firms by combined fee income and is represented by 200 firms in more than 130 countries and 42,000 people worldwide.
 Its members provide high quality accounting, assurance, tax and specialist business advice to privately held businesses and public interest entities.